Subham363/freshersbatch-march22/assignments/README.txt

-This is readme file inside assignments folder.
+This is readme file inside assignments folder. changing the file a little bit.